 TIFF/IT P1 files normally consist of 3 files.
-The standard is tuned for CMYK files and cannot really handle spotcolours.
+The standard is tuned for CMYK files and cannot really handle spot colors.
 TIFF/IT P1 got an ISO certification and is now officially the ISO 12639 standard.

-Nowadays TIFF/IT P1 is an established standard for the exchange of adverts and full pages for markets like newspaper production or gravure printing.
-In some countries like France it dominates the market.
+TIFF/IT P1 became an established standard for the exchange of adverts and full pages for markets like newspaper production or gravure printing.
+In some countries like France it dominated the market.

 Because TIFF/IT P1 had a number of limitations, a group of companies joined forces to develop an extended format, to be called TIFF/IT P2.